cginternals/globjects/README.md

 See what's new in [globjects-1.0.0](https://github.com/cginternals/globjects/releases/tag/v1.0.0).

 *globjects* provides object-oriented interfaces to the OpenGL API (3.0 and higher).
-It reduces the amount of OpenGL code required for rendering and facilitates coherent OpenGL use by means of an additional abstraction layer to [glbinding](https://github.com/cginternals/glbinding).
+It reduces the amount of OpenGL code required for rendering and facilitates coherent OpenGL use by means of an additional abstraction layer to [glbinding](https://github.com/cginternals/glbinding) and [GLM](https://github.com/g-truc/glm).
 Common rendering tasks and processes are automated and missing features of specific OpenGL drivers are partially simulated or even emulated at run-time.

 ![what-is-globjects](https://raw.githubusercontent.com/cginternals/globjects/master/docs/what-is-globjects.png)